Milne Bay Tourism Bureau

 We cater for tourists and visitors to Milne Bay Province, Papua New Guinea.

 The Milne Bay Tourism Bureau (MBTB) was first established in 1988 to facilitate tourism development and promotion for Milne Bay Province (MBP).
-In 2001, the Milne Bay Tourism Bureau Board and the current version of the MBTB were established by law under the Milne Bay Tourism Act (2001).
+In 2001, the Milne Bay Tourism Bureau Board and the current version of the MBTB were established by law under the Milne Bay Tourism Bureau Act (2001).

-The functions of the Bureau are, in accordance with any directives of the Provincial Executive Council through the Board on development objectives and policies:
+According to Section 6 of the Milne Bay Tourism Bureau Act 2001, the functions of the Bureau are, in accordance with any directives of the Provincial Executive Council through the Board on development objectives and policies:

 - To institutionalize the sustainable development of a customized nature-based tourism policy in Milne Bay Province.